- Measuring Growth

 This report enables you to select data of interest, assess trends over time, and compare results.
 Use the filters on the left to explore growth and achievement data.
 Depending on the assessment, achievement is reported in Normal Curve Equivalents (NCEs) or scale scores and does not reflect proficiency level.

 OST Tested reports include all students tested at the School.
 OST Accountable reports include only those students accountable to that School.
+Please note that the data on this report is for the 2020-21 school year.

 For step-by-step instructions on using the filters, see Interacting with the Report.